Reading Time: 9 minutes

 What to Know Before Hiring in Italy

-Our tips for hiring in Italy center on understanding the labor market and the laws that govern workers’ rights.
+Our tips for hiring in Italy center on understanding the labor market and the laws that govern workers’ rights and compensation.
 Italian workers are covered by extensive protections, so remaining legally compliant can be a challenge.
 Unless you choose to work with an employer of record (EOR), you will likely need legal assistance to help you avoid violating any laws, but the following overview can help you get started.

 1. Labor market considerations